G-RIMA/alx-backend-javascript/README.md

-THis is a repository where I learn Back-end for alx
+THis is a repository where I learn Back-end for alxncu